MULTIAGENCY VIOLENT CRIME INITIATIVE

 110 Arrested During Multiagency, Violent Crime Initiative from April to June 2013

-TULSA, OKLAHOMA—United States Attorney for the Northern District of Oklahoma Danny C. Williams Sr., joined by members of federal, state and local law enforcement agencies and community counseling services, today announced a first series of arrests as the result of the Violent Crime Initiative to remove violent offenders from the 61st Street and Peoria Avenue area.
+TULSA, Okla. — United States Attorney for the Northern District of Oklahoma Danny C. Williams Sr., joined by members of federal, state and local law enforcement agencies and community counseling services, today announced a first series of arrests as the result of the Violent Crime Initiative to remove violent offenders from the 61st Street and Peoria Avenue area.

 The joint effort of federal and state law enforcement resulted in the arrest of 110 offenders.